Banandana/CodeSwarm/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-The system is now production-ready and open for community feedback and improvements.
+This is an experimental system under active development.

 ### Areas for Contribution
 - Additional language support